-Though it's no secret that dead bodies were once used in bizarre early medicine practices, not many know that there are quite a few modern products made out of corpses out there, as well.
-As it turns out, the dead are still an active part of various industries that go way beyond the mortuary world and the "posthumous fame" phenomenon.
+It may seem shocking, but throughout history, humans have been using their deceased in unconventional ways.
+Though it's no secret that bodies were once used in bizarre early medical practices, not many know that there are quite a few modern products as well.
+Contemporary medical science has proven that body parts can have healing properties - like cadaver skin, which can be (and frequently is) used to treat burns and ulcers in the form of skin grafts.
+But as it turns out, the departed are still an active part of non-medical industries that go way beyond the mortuary world and the "posthumous fame" phenomenon.

-We've hardly pried the lid off the coffin of commercial, medical, and artistic services the dead can apparently provide.
-Read on to discover more about contemporary corpse products you might wish you never knew about, when all's said and done.
+Take, for instance, Eau de Death, the innovative perfume that's said to be partially distilled from corpse emissions.
+Or other macabre products like "Occult Jam," made by London company Bompas & Parr, which is an edible rumored to contain the flavor of the hair of the late Princess Diana.
+We've hardly pried the lid off the coffin of commercial, medical, and artistic services the dearly departed can apparently provide.
+Read on to discover more about contemporary products you might wish you never knew about.

-Human Leather For Those With Refined Tastes
+Human Leather For Those With 'Refined Tastes'

 Just like animal leather products produced from lesser animals, our raw human skin is transformed into the finest grade leather by using a traditional tanning process.
 However, human leather is the finest grain leather that is obtainable.
-It is free from defects and has the smallest grain size, which makes it the smoothest, softest leather on earth."
+It is free from defects and has the smallest grain size, which makes it the smoothest, softest leather on earth.

-Perfume Made From Chemicals Emitted By Corpses
+Perfume Made From Chemicals Emitted By Cadavers

-According to Burks, "If we're really trying to mimic a corpse, we have got to get the smell down to perfection.
-Nobody wants to be the guinea pig that spritzes on the death cologne and realizes it doesn't’ quite work."
+If we're really trying to mimic a corpse, we have got to get the smell down to perfection.
+Nobody wants to be the guinea pig that spritzes on the death cologne and realizes it doesn't quite work.

 Jam Made From Princess Diana's Hair